Ongoza Program

 Barnes Orlando – Operations Manager (SME) of Premier Credit.

-Speaking about this partnership, IDPF CEO Corina Gardner said:
+Speaking about the launch of the program, IDPF CEO Corina Gardner said:

 IDP Foundation has always been committed to partnerships that drive sustainable solutions to education shortfalls in low and middle-income countries.
 We are proud that the Ongoza program, much like our Rising Schools Program in Ghana, is centered around empowering local actors, such as the education entrepreneurs who have responded to their community’s need for more schools.
 Through our local partners, we are committed to improving learning outcomes in marginalized communities while complementing The Kenyan government’s education agenda.